DavidKrtolica/portfolio-project-david/README.md

-# NodeJsA
+# Personal Portfolio Project - NodeJS
-This is my GitHub repo for NodeJsA 4th semester class exercises and tasks.
+This is my GitHub repository containing code for my personal portfolio project done in NodeJS - still in the making...